 If parents are in nursing or retirement homes or even living by themselves, they may not take care of themselves like they should.
 Meal preparation may be out of their hands or they may find themselves eating things that are convenient.
 If they haven’t been proactive about staying healthy, eating right, and getting enough exercise, then their physical and mental status will already be compromised.

-A study conducted by Rutgers University in 2015 analyzed the health records of 107 senior citizens who lived in community type homes.
+A study conducted by Rutgers University in 2015 analyzed the health records of 107 senior citizens who lived in community-type homes.
 25% of them were found to have malnutrition and poor oral health, with 10-19 teeth affected.
-These folks also had higher rates of weight loss, suffered more from dementia and had more severe illness than the ones whose nutrition was adequate.
+These folks also had higher rates of weight loss, suffered more from dementia, and had more severe illnesses than the ones whose nutrition was adequate.
 The study also noted that if their teeth and gums were impaired, they were less likely to consume adequate amounts of food.

 It’s not just children and the elderly that are affected by malnutrition and poor oral health.
 Here’s why: